boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 The ipv6ExtensionHeadersLimit IE ({{sec-v6limit}}) may or may not be present when the ipv6ExtensionHeadersChainLength IE ({{sec-v6aggr}}) is also present as these IEs are targeting distinct properties of extension headers handling.

 # Information Elements for TCP Options {#sec-tcp}

+The definition of the tcpOptions IE is updated in {{?I-D.ietf-opsawg-ipfix-fixes}} to address some of the issues listed in {{sec-tcp-issues}}.
+Because some of these limitations can't be addressed by simple updates to tcpOptions, this section specifies a set of new Information Elements to address all the tcpOptions limitations.

 ## tcpOptionsFull Information Element {#sec-tcpfull}